-Manhunt underway after bombs sent to Democrats, Trump critics
+Two more bombs sent to former Vice President Biden, actor De Niro

-WASHINGTON/NEW YORK (Reuters) - Another suspected bomb was found in New York City on Thursday morning as a manhunt was underway for a serial bomber targeting high-profile Democrats and CNN, less than two weeks ahead of elections that could alter the U.S. political landscape.
+WASHINGTON/NEW YORK (Reuters) - Two more suspected bombs were found in New York City and Delaware on Thursday morning as a manhunt intensified for a serial bomber who targeted high-profile Democrats and CNN, less than two weeks ahead of elections that could alter the U.S. political landscape.

-Police said the latest device was similar to the other bombs and was addressed to actor Robert De Niro, who hurled an obscenity at President Donald Trump at the Tony Awards last June.
+Police said a device in New York City was similar to the other bombs and was addressed to actor Robert De Niro, who hurled an obscenity at President Donald Trump at the Tony Awards last June.

-The FBI also went to a postal facility in New Castle, Delaware, trying to track down another suspicious parcel they believe was addressed to former Vice President Joe Biden, who had a home in the area, a federal official told Reuters.
+Police found a ninth suspicious package that was addressed to former Vice President Joe Biden at a mail facility in New Castle County, Delaware, CBS News reported, citing federal authorities.

-None of the eight devices went off and no injuries were reported, but some top Democrats called the threats a symptom of a coarsening brand of political rhetoric promoted by Trump, who also condemned the acts.
+None of the nine devices went off and no injuries were reported, but some top Democrats called the threats a symptom of a coarsening brand of political rhetoric promoted by Trump, who also condemned the acts.

 At a Wisconsin rally Wednesday night Trump called attention to “how nice I’m behaving tonight” but on Thursday morning he attacked the media.